koeppern/polynomial_regression_demo/index.md

 2023-05-20, J. Köppern, supported by GPT-4

 ## Example for an end-to-end data science project
-NAME.PY, RUN VIA STREAMLIT UN ...

-Here you'll find a Python app (deployed on [Azure](https://polynomial-regression-demo.azurewebsites.net/)) with a Streamlit UI for approximating (modelling) data with a polynomial.
+Here you'll find a Python app (see [*create_analze_streamlit.py*](https://github.com/koeppern/polynomial_regression_demo/blob/main/create_analze_streamlit.py)) with a Streamlit UI for approximating (modelling) data with a polynomial.
 This showcasing app
 - generates synthetic data with noise and outliers,
 - removes these outliers using a variant of the interquartile range method and
 - fits polynomials of various degrees into the data to determine a suitable degree for the approximation.
+You can try the app on [Stremlit Cloud](https://koeppern-polynomial-regression-d-create-analze-streamlit-ljcm67.streamlit.app/).

 This project is an **end-to-end** data science project since it's a data-driven solution, from the initial problem formulation to the
 Although the task is fictitious (*put polynomials through data points and determine a suitable degree for the model*), it corresponds to a real problem from my professional past.
 The end result is an app which can be deployed on Azure or AWS, e.g.

 At the end of a Data Science project, the results are presented, usually to a non-technical audience.
 This is not part of the present project and so I point out that the end is not yet reached with the deployment of the app.

+The app deployment is also followed by monitoring of the app, which is also not done here.

 Hint: Terms, such as suitable or goodness of approximation, must be defined quantitatively in order to be used further.
 This will be done in the following.